tetloose/tetloose-wp/Docs/Wordpress/page-builder.md

 To add these missing components, use `yarn add-component` to add them from the component library.

 Once you have all the desired components, you will need to go into **ACF** -> **Shared Fields**, to the bottom, expand **components**.
-Then delete the components i.e **Animated Banner**, **Hero** etc.
+Then delete the unwanted components i.e **Animated Banner**, **Hero** etc.

-The idea to make every page editable even posts which allows the user to create a completly custom end product.

-The Plugin **Easy Post Duplicator** is perfect, you can design your pages and posts, then duplicate them and only alter the content if you wanna keep a theme going.
+The idea to make every element editable, this gives the user complete control over the end product.
+It can take a bit longer getting pages / posts set up, once they are the Plugin **Easy Post Duplicator** will allow you to duplicate the page / post.

 # Navigation